How to Use R in Google Colab (2026 Update)

 Greetings, humanists, social and data scientists!

 Ever imagined a world where any computer with an internet browser could be your playground for programming in R?
-Believe it, because this is your reality!
-Google Colab enables you to execute R code with remarkable ease, eliminating the need for installations and providing a seamless setup process.
+As cloud computing dominates data science in 2026, this is your reality!
+Google Colab enables you to execute R code with remarkable ease, completely eliminating the need for complex local installations.
 The cherry on top?
-It’s free and allows easy sharing and collaboration on your projects.
+It’s free and allows seamless sharing and collaboration on your projects.

-In this lesson, I will show you how to use R in Google Colab and suggest a code example to explore the popularity of baby names over the last century.
+In this lesson, I will walk you through the details of using R in Google Colab and provide a hands-on code example exploring the popularity of baby names over the last century.
 Don’t forget to check out the step-by-step tutorial in the video below!
-Additionally, feel free to copy the example code from the sections that follow.

-The data used in this tutorial comes from the babynames package.
-It contains a dataset with baby names registered between 1880 and 2017 in the United States.
-For further details, please explore the documentation of the package here.
+The data used in our hands-on tutorial comes from the babynames package.
+It contains a comprehensive dataset with baby names registered between 1880 and 2017 in the United States.
+For further details on the structure of the data, please explore the official documentation of the package here.

-Below you find the code used in the video tutorial.
-Feel free to copy, test and change it!
+Below you will find the R code used in the video tutorial.
+Paste this into a Colab code block.
+Feel free to copy, test, and change the parameters—for example, try searching for your own name!

 content_copy Copy